"}'>Ramps are useful machines when loading trucks. In one instanc... | Channels for Pearson+

 6. Intro to Forces (Dynamics) Newton's First & Second Laws

 Ramps are useful machines when loading trucks.
-In one instance, a worker pulls on a trolley being loaded on a truck with an upward force F that has a direction of 28.0° with the ramp.
-If the ramp has a slope angle of 15.0°, what is the value of the component Fy perpendicular to the ramp when the Fx component parallel to the ramp is equal to 86.0 N?
+In one instance, a worker pulls on a trolley being loaded on a truck with an upward force F that has a direction of 26.0° with the ramp.
+If the ramp has a slope angle of 18.0°, what force magnitude F must the worker apply to generate an Fx component parallel to the ramp equal to 68.0 N?

 Ramps are useful machines when loading trucks.
-In one instance, a worker pulls on a trolley being loaded on a truck with an upward force F that has a direction of 28.0° with the ramp.
-If the ramp has a slope angle of 15.0°, what is the value of the component Fy perpendicular to the ramp when the Fx component parallel to the ramp is equal to 86.0 N?
+In one instance, a worker pulls on a trolley being loaded on a truck with an upward force F that has a direction of 26.0° with the ramp.
+If the ramp has a slope angle of 18.0°, what force magnitude F must the worker apply to generate an Fx component parallel to the ramp equal to 68.0 N?

 ANSWERS OPTIONS